Joel Pollak

-Joel Barry Pollak (born 25 April 1977) is a South African-American conservative political commentator, writer, and attorney.
-He currently serves as the senior-editor-at-large for Breitbart News.
-In 2010, he was the Republican nominee for U.S. Congress from Illinois's 9th congressional district, losing to incumbent Democrat Jan Schakowsky with 31% of the vote.
+Joel Barry Pollak (born 25 April 1977) is a South African-born American conservative political commentator, writer, radio host, and attorney.
+He currently serves as the senior editor-at-large for Breitbart News.
+He attended Harvard College ('99), the University of Cape Town ('06), and Harvard Law School ('09).
+In 2010, he was the Republican nominee for U.S. Congress from Illinois's 9th congressional district, losing to incumbent Democrat Jan Schakowsky.
+From 2009 to 2010 he was a research fellow at the Hudson Institute, and since 2017 he has been a radio host at SiriusXM.